 Sunlight damages your skin.
 The sun is strongest during the middle of the day, between 10 a.m. and 4 p.m.
 During these hours, the sun can do the most damage to your skin.
 Sunburns and suntans are signs that your skin has been damaged.
 The more damage the sun does to your skin, the more likely you are to get early wrinkles, skin cancer and other skin problems.

 Use a sunscreen or sunblock with a sun protection factor (SPF) of at least 15, even on cloudy days.
 Check the expiration date—some ingredients in sunscreen break down over time.
 Use plenty of sunscreen and rub it in well.
 You should put the sunscreen on 30 minutes before you go into the sun.
-Put the sunscreen everywhere the sun's rays might touch you, even on your ears and the back of your neck.
-Men should also put it on any bald areas on the top of the head.
+Put the sunscreen everywhere the sun's rays might touch you, including your ears, the back of your neck and any bald areas on the top of the head.
 Be sure to apply enough sunscreen to cover all skin that may be exposed to the sun.
 Put on more sunscreen every hour or so if you're sweating or swimming.
 If you are using a sunscreen spray lotion, keep the spray bottle close to the part the body you are spraying.
 If you spray from too far away, you may not cover all skin that the sun's rays will touch.

 If you have to be out in the sun, cover up your skin.
 A wide-brimmed hat will help protect your face, neck and ears from the sun.
 A hat with a 6-inch brim all around is the best.
 Baseball caps don't protect the back of your neck or the tops of your ears.
 Wear sunglasses to protect your eyes from the sun.
 Choose sunglasses that block both ultraviolet-A (UVA) and ultraviolet-B (UVB) rays; wear sunglasses that wrap and are rated to block at least 99% of UVA sunlight.
 Sun exposure increases your risk of getting cataracts.

 Wear protective clothing, such as long-sleeved shirts and long pants made of tightly woven fabric.
 If the clothes fit loosely, you will feel cooler.
-Special sun-protective clothes are available from several companies, like Solumbra Sun Precautions.
+Special sun-protective clothes are available from several companies.

-Don't use tanning salons.
-Tanning booths damage your skin just like real sunlight does.
+Don't use tanning salons or sunlamps.
+Tanning booths and sunlamps damage your skin just like real sunlight does.